2023 Best Geological & Earth Sciences Schools in the Great Lakes Region

 Read full report on Geological & Earth Sciences at University of Wisconsin - Madison

-A rank of #5 on this year’s list means University of Illinois at Urbana-Champaign is a great place for geological and earth sciences students.
+Out of the 34 schools in the Great Lakes Region that were part of this year’s ranking, University of Illinois at Urbana-Champaign landed the # 5 spot on the list.
 Located in the city of Champaign, UIUC is a public college with a fairly large student population.

 Geology majors at UIUC take out an average of $23,250 in student loans while working on their egree.